wlp-builders/spirit-of-time-license/README.md

 ## Spirit Of Time (Zeitgeist) Software License (Version 1.0, 2024)

-Introducing the Spirit Of Time (Zeitgeist) Software License: Basically MIT, except for large competitors unless large financial agreement to keep the balance.
+Introducing the Spirit Of Time (Zeitgeist) Software License: Basically MIT, except for large competitors unless large financial agreement is made to keep the balance.

 ### Preamble: